Ekram-Muahammad/laravel-SchemaForge/README.md

 ### Step 1: Create a JSON File

-+ On your Laravel project's root directory, create a new directory named "cruds" if it doesn't already exist.
++ On your Laravel project's root directory, create a new directory named `cruds` if it doesn't already exist.
 This directory will serve as the location for your JSON schema files.

 + Begin by creating a JSON file that contains the schema data for your database.
 This file should describe the tables and fields you want to generate.
 Here's an example of a basic JSON schema file: